nfriess/carrier_infinity/README.md

 # Carrier Infinity Thermostat Controller

+Also compatible with Bryant and likely ICP Brands Ion (including Airquest, Arcoaire, Comfortmaker, Day&Night, Heil, Keeprite, Tempstar).

 This repository contains an HTTP server that can be used to replace the official Carrier web service that Carrier Infinity thermostats communicate with.
 The idea is to provide a complete replacement for the HTTP server that Carrier runs, allowing full remote control of the thermostat using open source applications like [Home Assistant](https://www.home-assistant.io/).

 Currently the weather data is still obtained from Carrier's server.
+Everything else is local only.
+This integration breaks Carrier APP and goes all local (except weather).

 # Components

-The HTTP server that communicates with the thermostat is in the infinity_proxy/ directory.
-A custom component for Home Assistant that will communicate with the HTTP server is in homeassistant/.
+The HTTPServer and HTTPClient have been merged into a single application.
+Utilizing a thread for the server and HomeAssistant Sync for the Client.

 # How to Use

 ## HTTP Server

-Start the HTTP server in infinity_proxy/http_server.py.
-It will listen on port 5000.
+The HTTP serer is now integrated into HomeAssistant Add-On.
+It will listen on port the configured port (default=5000).
 In the thermostatic configuration, go to Wifi and Advanced Settings.
-Turn on the proxy setting, enter the IP address of the system running http_server.py and port 5000.
+Turn on the proxy setting, enter the IP address of the HomeAssitant and configured port.

-Note that it will take a while for the thermostat to connect to http_server.py and completely refresh itself.
+Note that it will take a while for the thermostat to connect and completely refresh itself.
 In the meanwhile the wifi status may show the warning symbol acting as though there are connection problems.
 After a hour or more it will eventually settle down and the warning symbol will disappear.